 V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
-(Core) V.A.1.a).(1) The program director must meet with each fellow quarterly to review the fellow's surgical results and outcomes to ensure progress in obtaining the required surgical experiences and developing all required proficiencies.
-(Detail)
+(Core)

 Background and Intent: Faculty members should provide feedback frequently throughout the course of each rotation.
 Fellows require feedback from faculty members to reinforce well-performed duties and tasks, as well as to correct deficiencies.
 This feedback will allow for the development of the learner as they strive to achieve the Milestones.
 More frequent feedback is strongly encouraged for fellows who have deficiencies that may result in a poor final rotation evaluation.